C-Accel-CRIPT/sdk-archive/docs/subobjects/property.md

 ## Definition

-A `Property` sub-object can exists for the following nodes:
+A `Property` sub-object and can be added to the following nodes:

 * <a href="../nodes/material" target="_blank">Material</a>
 * <a href="../nodes/process" target="_blank">Process</a>